-- 10.1.
-All Scouts and Development Player Programme coaches undertaking work for the Club are registered with the Rugby Football Union.
+- All Scouts and Development Player Programme coaches undertaking work for the Club are registered with the Rugby Football Union.
 Those scouts/DPP coaches who are engaged in identifying players under the age of 18 also undergo a DBS and are required to undertake the RFU Safeguarding Children Workshop (Level 2 and Level 3).
 These scouts and DPP coaches should adhere to the safeguarding practices and procedures set out by the RFU within their roles. - 10.2.
-References are sought for all Scouts/DPP coaches and, on registration, Scouts /DPP coaches identifying players under the age of 18 are issued with a copy of the RFU rules and regulations, Saracen's Rugby Club Code of Conduct and the Safeguarding Children Policy. - 10.3.
-Saracens Rugby Club only permits scouts from other clubs to attend its Academy Games Programme matches in accordance with the provisions of the Premiership Rugby League Youth Development Rules.
+References are sought for all Scouts/DPP coaches and, on registration, Scouts /DPP coaches identifying players under the age of 18 are issued with a copy of the RFU rules and regulations, Saracens Code of Conduct and the Safeguarding Children and Vulnerable Adults Policy. - 10.3.
+Saracens only permits scouts from other clubs to attend its Academy Games Programme matches in accordance with the provisions of the Premiership Rugby Youth Development Rules.